InseeFrLab/funcamp.sspcloud.fr/README.md

 # Contributing to [docs.funcamp.sspcloud.fr](https://docs.funcamp.sspcloud.fr)

-The documentation website is not hosted via github page but with [gitbook.com](https://www.gitbook.com) the easyer way to contribute to the documentation is to request access to the GitBook space to one of the maintainers by opening an issue.
+The documentation website is not hosted via github page but with [gitbook.com](https://www.gitbook.com) the easier way to contribute to the documentation is to request access to the GitBook space to one of the maintainers by opening an issue.

-Once logged in you will get access to a full editor, no need to mess around with code 😉
+Once logged in you will get access to a full editor, no need to mess around with the code 😉
 ![image](https://user-images.githubusercontent.com/6702424/99957720-719f4e80-2d88-11eb-949b-a2816213b6ef.png)

 The sources for the pages, however, are synced bidirectionally in the `docs/` folder.
-In consequence it is also possible to modify directly the markdown (`.md`) files in the `docs/` folder directly, the changes will be published automatically.
+In consequence it is also possible to modify directly, the markdown (`.md`) files in the `docs/` folder directly, the changes will be published automatically.

-For publishing translation or new version of the documentation without supressing the previous one there is [the variation feature of gitbook](https://docs.gitbook.com/editing-content/variants)
+For publishing translation or new version of the documentation without suppressing the previous one, there is [the variation feature of gitbook](https://docs.gitbook.com/editing-content/variants)